- Advice and information

 For more information see our webpages on the following:

-- Atypical or ‘2nd generation’.
-These medications have been used since the 1990s.
-These are newer types of antipsychotics.
+- New types – known as ‘atypical’ or ‘2nd generation’.
+These types of antipsychotics have been used since the 1990s.

-Recent research continues to suggest that side-effects for all antipsychotics are different.
+Antipsychotics affect people in different ways.
+You may have to try different ones.
 Your psychiatrist should work with you to find which medication works best for you.

-If after a few weeks you’re still having problems with side affects you can speak to your healthcare professional.
+If after a few weeks you are still having problems with side affects you can speak to your healthcare professional.

-Your doctor may prescribe you a different type of antipsychotic.
-Or give you a medication to help deal with the side effects.
-You can read more about side effects in the following section below.
+Your psychiatrist may offer you a different type of antipsychotic.
+They can also offer you a medication to help with the side effects.
+You can read more about side effects in the following section.

 How are antipsychotics taken?